top of page

 • 4 min read

-Read Like a Writer
+Read Like an Editor

+It’s a known fact that while not all readers are writers, all writers are readers.
 And while reading is often said to improve your vocabulary and fire up your imagination, there’s more to it than just getting lost in a story.

 A famous person (whose name, sadly, I can’t remember) once said that every book should be read twice—and I believe that to be true.
 The first time you read for pleasure.
 The second time, you read to learn.